Welcome to the Bollyky Lab Website!

-A third area of investigation is the tissue extracellular matrix at sites of injury and infection.
-In particular, we are interested in the roles that hyaluronan and other extracellular matrix polymers play in immune regulation.
+A fourth area of investigation is the tissue extracellular matrix at sites of injury and infection.
+In particular, we are interested in the roles that hyaluronan and other extracellular matrix polymers play in innate immunity and immune regulation.

 Looking for a lab?

-We are actively recruiting structural biologists, biochemists, immunologists, and microbiologists for post-doctoral positions in the lab.
-If interested, please contact Dr. Bollyky at firstname.lastname@example.org
+We are actively recruiting structural biologists, biochemists, immunologists, and microbiologists as graduate students and post-doctoral scholars in the lab.
+If interested, please contact Dr. Bollyky at email@example.com